autisticasa/iot-projects/README.md

 # iot-projects
-A collection of my IoT and embedded systems projects integrating microcontrollers, cloud, and automation.
+A collection of my IoT and embedded systems projects integrating microcontrollers and automation.